-As more fully described in note 13, Liberty has granted to its directors, employees and employees of its subsidiaries options and restricted stock to purchase shares of Liberty common stock (collectively, "Awards").
-The Company measures the cost of employee services received in exchange for an Award based on the grant-date fair value of the Award, and recognizes that cost over the period during which the employee is required to provide service (usually the vesting period of the Award).
+As more fully described in note 14, Liberty has granted to its directors, employees and employees of its subsidiaries options, restricted stock and stock appreciation rights ("SARs") to purchase shares of Liberty common stock (collectively, "Awards").
+The Company measures the cost of employee services received in exchange for an Award of equity instruments (such as stock options and restricted stock) based on the grant-date fair value of the Award, and recognizes that cost over the period during which the employee is required to provide service (usually the vesting period of the Award).
+The Company measures the cost of employee services received in exchange for an Award of liability instruments (such as stock appreciation rights that will be settled in cash) based on the current fair value of the Award, and remeasures the fair value of the Award at each reporting date.

-Included in the accompanying consolidated statements of operations are the following amounts of stock-based compensation, a portion of which relates to SIRIUS XM as discussed in note 13:
+Included in the accompanying consolidated statements of operations are the following amounts of stock-based compensation, a portion of which relates to SIRIUS XM as discussed in note 14:

-Years ended December 3 ber 31,
+Years e nded Decem ber 31,

-2015 2014 2013
+2014 2013 2012

-amo unts in milli ons
+amo ounts in milli ons

 Cost of subscriber services:

-Programming and content S 19 17 15
+Programming and content \$ 17 15 -

-Customer service and billing 5 5 4
+Customer service and billing 5 4

-Other 8 8 7
+Other 8 7 -

-Other operating expense 18 17 14
+Other operating expense 17 14

-Selling, general and administrative 1 54 170 153
+Selling, general and administrative 170 153 46

-\$ 2 04 217 193
+S 217 193 46